Frustrated over poor turnout at his rallies, Shah hatching conspiracy to harass us: Mamata | Politics

 ''Is Amit Shah running the EC?
 (It seems) he is giving instructions to the EC.
 What happened to their independence?
 My director security (Vivek Sahay) was removed (by EC) under his instructions,'' she said.

-''Will the home minister run the country or spend time in harassing senior government officials, politicians?
+''Will the home minister run the country or spend time harassing senior government officials, politicians?
 Will he harass the home secretary?
 Send CBI notice? ''They are booking all hotels.
-They are planning to frame cases against TMC candidates, send CBI, ED teams to political Rivals?
-They are sending notices to those behind Nandigram land movement.
-Bankura and Bengal should show the way to defeat these dictators,'' she said.
+They are planning to frame cases against TMC candidates, send CBI, ED teams to harass political rivals?
+They are sending notices to those behind the Nandigram land movement.
+Bankura and Bengal should show others the way to defeat these dictators,'' she said.

+''They have renamed a stadium after Prime Minister Narendra Modi.
+If they get to have their way they will change the name of the country,'' she said.

-At another meeting in Chhatna, the CM said, ''Bengal will soon vote to decide who will be at the helm.''
-Continuing her tirade against Shah, she said, ''There is a home minister who garlands a statue mistaking it as that of Birsa Munda's.
-The bust of Vidyasagar statue was vandalised in his presence.
+At another meeting in Chhatna, the CM said ''Bengal will soon vote to decide who will be at the helm.''
+Continuing her tirade against Shah, she said, ''There is a home minister who garlands a statue mistaking it for that of Birsa Munda's.
+The bust of Vidyasagar statue was also vandalised in his presence.

-''He is professing his love for tribals and backward communities by bringing food from five-star hotels and savouring the items at their households, just for the cameras,'' she said.
+''He is professing his love for backward communities by bringing food from five-star hotels and savouring the items at their households, just for the cameras,'' she said.

-The feisty TMC boss said she and other party leaders had hit the streets in the interest of people amid the Covid- 19 pandemic, while BJP leaders chose to stay at home.
+The feisty TMC boss said she and other party leaders hit the streets in the interest of people amid the Covid-19 pandemic, while BJP leaders chose to stay at home.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)